MrunalsSky/Data-Structures-And-Algorithms-in-Java/src/searching/SearchingAlgorithms-Notes.md

 # Revision Notes: Searching Algorithms

-This document provides a breakdown of the fundamental searching algorithms implemented in `SearchingMain.java`.
-It covers the core concepts, complexity analysis, and key trade-offs for each approach.

 ## 1. Linear Search

 Linear Search is the most straightforward searching algorithm.
 It sequentially checks each element of the list until a match is found or the whole list has been searched.